SuperOfficeDocs/crmscript/docs/api-reference/classes/NSQuoteAgent/GetAllPriceLists.md

 # NSPriceList[] GetAllPriceLists(Integer quoteConnectionId, String currency)

 Gets the all PriceLists in all currencies, including those inactive.
-Will return empty array if there is no PriceList available.
+Will return an empty array if there is no PriceList available.

 **Parameters:**

- - **quoteConnectionId** Primary key of the connection
+* **quoteConnectionId** Primary key of the connection
- - **currency** Iso currency like: USD or NOK.
-See http://www.currency-iso.org/dl_iso_table_a1.xls for details.
+* **currency** Iso currency like USD or NOK.
+See `http://www.currency-iso.org/dl_iso_table_a1.xls` for details.
 Case insensitive.
-Will return empty array if there is no PriceList with the stated currency available.
+Will return an empty array if there is no PriceList with the stated currency available.

 **Returns:** NSPriceList[]